technosutra21/technosutra-app/README.md

-# Techno Sutra - Unified Repository
+# TECHNO SUTRA - Unified Repository

-A unified repository combining the modern React/TypeScript application with the legacy HTML implementation for the Techno Sutra AR experience.
+A unified repository combining the modern React/TypeScript application with the legacy HTML implementation for the TECHNO SUTRA AR experience.

 ## Project Structure